 Drs.
 Judith Hochman, Sripal Bangalore, John Spertus, and Stuart Katz are pleased to provide an update on the ISCHEMIA-Heart Failure Planning Study funded by NHLBI (R34 HL14 1621-01A1).
 All the planned questionnaires of the planning study have now been completed, including site surveys, screening logs, physician and patient surveys.
 Based on preliminary analysis of the data, there is consistent evidence to support study feasibility and enthusiasm for the potential importance of the study on clinical practice.
 As an example, we have included the response from our Clinician Survey regarding the following question: Does the proposed clinical trial to compared CABG vs. PCI address an important gap in knowledge?

-The ISCHEMIA Clinical Coordinating Center at NYU is currently planning for a new study!
+- The ISCHEMIA Coordinating Center at NYU is currently planning for a new study!
 Drs.
 Stuart Katz, Judith Hochman, and Sripal Bangalore are pleased to introduce the ISCHEMIA-Heart Failure planning study funded by NHLBI (R34 HL141621-01A1).
 This study will explore the feasibility of conducting a future randomized clinical trial to evaluate revascularization strategies in patients with ischemic cardiomyopathy and reduced left ventricular ejection fraction.

-Who will be asked to participate?
+- Who will be asked to participate?
 ISCHEMIA sites that have reported onsite PCI and CABG capabilities.
 Are opportunities available to contribute to the proposed trial?
 Pilot data are currently being collected through various methods, such as interviews and surveys, and from a variety of sources, including industry experts, ISCHEMIA sites, and patients.
 We may reach out to your site to participate in the collection of pilot data as these opportunities arise.
 How will we use the pilot data?
 All pilot data collected will be used to optimize study design for a future international multisite clinical trial to compare the effects of myocardial revascularization with coronary artery bypass graft surgery (CABG) or percutaneous coronary intervention (PCI) on clinical outcomes in patients with ischemic cardiomyopathy with reduced ejection fraction.
 Interested in learning more?
 Please contact us at ISCHEMIA-HF@nyulangone.org to learn more about this exciting pilot study.

-ISCHEMIA-2 Beta Blocker Trial (ISCHEMIA-2 BB)
+3. ISCHEMIA-2 Beta Blocker Trial (ISCHEMIA-2 BB)

-The primary objective is to determine whether β-blockers (continuation or initiation) provide incremental benefit in reducing the incidence of the primary endpoint (composite of death; myocardial infarction; stroke; or hospitalization for resuscitated cardiac arrest, unstable angina requiring urgent revascularization, or heart failure) when compared with no β-blockers (discontinuation or no initiation), in patients with stable coronary artery disease and preserved left ventricular systolic function treated with guideline-directed medical therapy.
+- The primary objective is to determine whether β-blockers (continuation or initiation) provide incremental benefit in reducing the incidence of the primary endpoint (composite of death; myocardial infarction; stroke; or hospitalization for resuscitated cardiac arrest, unstable angina requiring urgent revascularization, or heart failure) when compared with no β-blockers (discontinuation or no initiation), in patients with stable coronary artery disease and preserved left ventricular systolic function treated with guideline-directed medical therapy.

-Myocardial infarction (MI) complicated by cardiogenic shock is associated with high mortality and is the main reason patients die with MI.
+- Myocardial infarction (MI) complicated by cardiogenic shock is associated with high mortality and is the main reason patients die with MI.
 The 35-45% 30-day mortality rate with PCI has persisted for decades despite advances in anti-thrombotic pharmacology, use of left ventricular support, and PCI techniques.
 Multi-vessel PCI in patients with MI and cardiogenic shock results in higher mortality compared with PCI of the culprit lesion only.
 Non-randomized studies, including SHOCK trial data, suggest potential benefit from complete revascularization and cardioprotective measures employed with CABG in patients with multi-vessel CAD and cardiogenic shock.
 We are planning a multicenter, randomized trial of initial infarct-only PCI for rapid reperfusion versus multi-vessel CABG immediately after cardiac catheterization with/without percutaneous infarct-related artery (IRA) reperfusion (such as balloon angioplasty and/or mechanical thrombectomy) in patients with MI, multi-vessel CAD, and cardiogenic shock.
 Participants in both groups may undergo placement of a LV support device of choice, and those randomly assigned to initial infarct-only PCI may have staged non-IRA PCI at a later date.
 For trial planning purposes we would appreciate your participation in a brief 5-minute internet-based survey (http://is.gd/CABG_SHOCK) to determine contemporary management of cardiogenic shock and to assess the feasibility of the proposed multi-center trial.
 Participation in the survey is voluntary.
 Your responses to the questions will help guide study design and may be considered during site selection for trial participation.
 Click on the link to participate: http://is.gd/CABG_SHOCK